June 19, 2018 555

 It is in connection with the interpretation of the information and the formulation of recommendations that the real ability of the marketing research man is tested.
 All recommendations should be subjected to scrutiny and reappraisal before they are released.
 Only supportable conclusions, well-founded in facts, are acceptable.

 9. Preparing the Research Report

 Marketing investigations typically culminate in a report which is presented to the executives and which often recommends specific courses of action.
-This report should present clearly the results of the investigation and demonstrate conclusively the soundness of the recommendations.
-To conserve top management’s time, many successful research men make good use of a brief summary of their recommendations as well as important facts and relationships revealed by the study.
+This report should present the results of the investigation and demonstrate conclusively the soundness of the recommendations.
+To conserve top management’s time, many successful research men make good use of a summary of their recommendations as well as important facts and relationships revealed by the study.

 The entrepreneur or market research team responsible for the recommendations should support the findings and recommendations deduced.
 Also, do what all it takes to bring about the expected implementation.